mzattera/v4j/docs/003/index.md

 ![T-SNE visualization of Voynich parchments](images/SNE - Parchments - ALL.PNG)

-We can see that there a strong tendency for parchments to cluster based on their illustration type and language, with two notable exceptions:
+I can see that there a strong tendency for parchments to cluster based on their illustration type and language, with two notable exceptions:

 - Zodiac pages (parchments 33 and 34) which tend to remain separate.